nith2349/CodeClause_Expense_Tracker/README.md

 ## Features

 - Add expenses with a name and amount
-- Categorize expenses into different categories
-- View and track expenses for each category
+- View and track expenses
 - Display the total expenses

 ## Technologies Used